suba-suresh/weather-web-app/README.md

 - __Today and 5 Days of Weather__

-  - Todays weather (Temperature in degrees celcius and the Cloud/Rain/Sun symbol) is shown at the left hand side.
+  - Todays weather (Temperature in degrees celcius and the Cloud/Rain/Sun symbol) is shown at the top.
-  - The weather for the next five days is shown to the right of todays weather.
+  - The weather for the next five days is shown below todays weather.

 ![Display The Weather](./assets/suppdocs/showWeatherScreenshot.png)